Solutions for Borrowers Who are Having Trouble Repaying Education Loans

 There are many options for repayment relief for borrowers who are having trouble repaying their education loans.
 These include deferments and forbearances that suspend the monthly payment obligation, alternate repayment plans that reduce the monthly payments by increasing the loan term, and forgiveness and discharge programs that cancel the loans entirely.
 Which options are appropriate for you depends in part on whether your financial difficulty is short-term or long-term.

 These solutions are mainly for borrowers of federal education loans, as options for borrowers of private student loans are more limited.
 The main options available to private student loan borrowers are short-term forbearances (suspensions of monthly payments) and an undue hardship bankruptcy discharge.
-(See also loan repayment protection.
-Unfortunately, you can't sign up for the commercial loan repayment protection programs after the fact.)

 The first step to solving your student loan problem is to get organized, so that you know the most important details about all your loans.
 Here are a few suggestions:

 If you have lost track of your loans, use the National Student Clearinghouse's Loan Locator Service or the National Student Loan Data System's Student Access to obtain a list of all your federal loans.
 The financial aid administrators at your college can also help you.

 If you run into trouble repaying your loan, talk to the lender as soon as possible.
 Don't procrastinate, as you lose deferment and forbearance options if you default first.